MoustaphaSaad/cpprelude/docs/Allocators/memory_context.md

 template<typename T>
 slice<T> alloc(usize count = 1);
 ```
-Allocates a slice of type T that can accomodate the provided `count`.
+Allocates a slice of type `T` that can accommodate the provided `count`.
 ####free
 ```C++
 template<typename T>